karagol-taner/HGVS-missense-variants-to-FASTA/README.md

 3. Viewing Results: After execution, the script will automatically open the generated FASTA file using the default system application for viewing.

+### Questions
+If you have any questions or encounter issues, don't hesitate to reach out.